aaryback/MANATEE/README.md

-# Home-made Emulsions using MANATEE (MANifold Adapter and Tray for Easy Emulsions)
+# "DIY" Emulsions using MANATEE (MANifold Adapter and Tray for Easy Emulsions)
 ![Alt text](./images/emulsions_example.png?raw=true "Example Emulsions")

 Here are instructions for making uniform emulsions using a 3D printed manifold attached to a generic vacuum source and a simple Arduino-controlled vacuum release system.